t04glovern/aws-greengrass-cfn/.blog/README.md

 The deployment of the Greengrass group can be done through the UI or CloudFormation.
 If you have an interest in how to do it by the UI, please check the [AWS guide on this](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html), however I would advise against it for this tutorial.

-CloudFormation is a much better option as it gives us flexability for re-configuration later on through code changes.
+CloudFormation is a much better option as it gives us flexibility for re-configuration later on through code changes.

 ### CloudFormation Greengrass Deploy